-Climate change is increasing the frequency and severity of fire weather (Flannigan et al., 2013).
-Fire seasons around the globe are starting earlier, resulting in longer fire seasons (Wotton and

-Flannigan 1993, Jolly et al 2015; Harris and Lucas 2019).
+Climate change is increasing the frequency of severe fire weather (IPCC 2021).
+WILDLAND Fire seasons around the globe are starting earlier, resulting in longer fire seasons (Wotton and Flannigan 1993, Jolly et al 2015; Harris and Lucas 2019).
 In addition to longer fire seasons, fire weather is becoming more extreme, with many regions experiencing a significant increase in the number of high fire risk days (Abatzoglou et al. 2021).
-The conditions behind the Australian fire season of 2019-2020 (Black Summer) were at least 30 per cent more likely to occur than a century ago due to climate change, and the risks of a similar event would rise four-fold if the increase in global temperatures exceeds 2 C (Oldenborgh et al 2020).
+The conditions behind the Australian fire season of 2019-2020 (Black Summer) were at least 30 per cent more likely to occur than a century ago due to climate change, and the risks of a similar event would rise fourfold if the increase in global temperatures exceeded 2°C (Oldenborgh et al 2020).
+Additionally, Canadell et al (2021) demonstrates that the changes in fire weather in Australia are already driving changes in the fire regimes.